 Not sure about you but we're pretty confident that most people would probably answer with the following ...
 NO!

-SO WHY SHOULD I USE A MORTGAGE BROKER?
+SO WHY SHOULD I USE A MORTGAGE ADVISOR?

 Brokers can sometimes access better deals because they are constantly working with the banks to understand who is offering the best rates for certain types of clients.
 A broker can then direct more borrowers to the best deals, creating a win-win for everyone!

 It's a bit like a tradie getting trade pricing at Bunnings or Mitre 10 while the rest of us have to pay retail.
 Some of our clients have said that using a mortgage broker is like hitting up your tradie mate to buy the materials for your deck on your behalf.
-A broker will sometimes be able to get you access to better offers than advertised.
+An advisor will sometimes be able to get you access to better offers than advertised.

 BUT I STILL BORROW FROM A BANK?

-Your broker would likely have gone to several banks, and non-bank lenders, to find the best mortgage deal for your particular needs.
+Your advisor would likely have gone to several banks, and non-bank lenders, to find the best mortgage deal for your particular needs.
 So you may end up having a mortgage with your existing bank, but only if they're providing the best deal for you.
-And because a mortgage broker is free you haven't lost anything by getting them to check your options.
+And because a mortgage advisor is free you haven't lost anything by getting them to check your options.

-WHAT'S THE DIFFERENCE BETWEEN GOING DIRECTLY TO A BANK AND A MORTGAGE BROKER AGAIN?
+WHAT'S THE DIFFERENCE BETWEEN GOING DIRECTLY TO A BANK AND A MORTGAGE ADVISOR AGAIN?

 - A bank has one set of products to sell and can therefore only promote their own products